Selecting the Proper Kite and Size for Snow Kiting

 Consider Your Weight

 You should also consider your size.
 The bigger you are, the more sail you will need to pull you around.
-If you are over 180 lbs, you should be looking at 5.0 sq. meter kites to start with.
-Under that you can go with a 3.5 to start with.
+If you are over 190 lbs, you should be looking at 9.0 sq. meter kites to start with.
+Under that you can go with a 7 sq. to start with.

-The Rush Pro 350 package - 3.5sq. meters below will get you started.
-3.5 sq. meters of power and it's a quad line kite with a control bar, Complete with the bar, lines, and kite backpack, it's only $259.00!
-For the best in performance, price, and safety we highly suggest our Snow Kite Starter Package!
-Featuring the Apex IV De-powering Kite, kite harness, and a FREE Snow Kite instructional DVD!
+The Rush Pro 350 - 3.5sq. meters below will get you started.
+3.5 sq. meters of power and it's a static quad line kite with a control bar, Complete with the bar, lines, and kite backpack, it's only $279.99!